-The Wallops Electrical Engineering Branch Interconnect Lab (Room 273, see Figure 64) is responsible for fabrication, building, and testing of harnesses and circuit boards in support of multiple missions.
+The Wallops Electrical Engineering Branch Interconnect Lab (Room 273, see Figure 70) is responsible for fabrication, building, and testing of harnesses and circuit boards in support of multiple missions.
 Harness fabrication is performed by certified technicians for applications including ground support equipment, bench testing, environmental testing, flight line, and spacecraft.
-Harness testing may include thermal conditioning, pull tests, hi-pot tests, and automated continuity tests.
+Harness testing may include thermal conditioning, pull tests, hi-pot tests (over 1500 V DC), and automated continuity tests.
 Board population and repair may be performed in this lab, along with enclosure customizations with an in-lab drill press and engraving machine.

-Figure 64: Interconnect Lab (Building E-109)
+Figure 70: Interconnect Lab (Building E-109)